teamulster2/report/report/04_implementation/01_flutter_application.md

 Unfortunately, *Dart* is kind of restrictive when it comes to using rudimentary programming principles like *Mutexes*.
-Therefore, the `init` method of the service provider takes a so called `Closure` which can be described as nameless function.
+Therefore, the `init` method of the service provider takes a so called `Closure` which can be described as function with access to variable / value beyond her scope.
 This function is invoked after all initialization tasks have been completed.
 The code example below explains this process in a more detailed manner.

 ![service provider code sample 1](../../diagrams/implementation/service_provider_1.png)